On the asymmetry of finite delooping levels: Introduction

-\begin{Theo} The delooping level conjecture holds for all Artin algebras if and only if, for all Artin algebras, the delooping level of an algebra being finite implies that the delooping level of its opposite algebra is also finite. \end{Theo}
+As an application, we show that the delooping level of any Artin algebra is finite if and only if, for all Artin algebras, the delooping level of an algebra being finite implies that the delooping level of its opposite algebra is also finite.
+In \cite{kr23}, Kershaw and Rickard provided an example of a finite dimensional algebra with infinite delooping level.
+This shows that the finiteness of the delooping level is not left-right symmetric.